CraigKnoblauch/portfolio-2025/notes.md

 Screenshot should match test screenshot
 Should have a header with the appropriate title
-Should have a sub header with the appropriate date format
+Should have a sub header with the appropriate date format Noticed an edge case where providing the date '2020-01-01' resolved to 'December 31, 2019'.
+Look in the sandbox file